TargetWoman - Directory Portal for Women

 Instant formula: Infant formula is substitute for human milk.
 No two babies are the same and it is essential to choose the right type of formula for the baby.
 Instant formulas come in two different types - the ready-to-use ones which can be poured straight into the bottle and the dried powder formula.
 Infant formula should be stored in a closed container tightly after each use.
 It is recommended to keep the product in its original packing.
 Beware that open liquid formulas should be discarded immediately after use.
 An infant liquid formula should be used within forty minutes of preparation.

 The composition of such infant formula comes under FDA regulations as infant formulas sometimes become the only source of nutrition for infants who are not breast fed and hence have special role to play.
-Great care should be taken while choosing alternative feeding options in choosing formulas, correct mixing instructions, equipments and sterilizing techniques.
+Great care should be taken while choosing alternative feeding options in choosing formulas, correct mixing instructions, equipment and sterilizing techniques.

 Cow’s milk: Whole cow’s milk is generally found unsuitable for all babies as it does not meet their nutritional requirements during the first year of life.
 Sometimes cow’s milk can cause allergic reactions.